 Care instructions: This gives you important information about how to care for your yarn, and ultimately, your finished product.

-Suggested hook size and gauge: The are many different crochet hook sizes.
-There will be a tutorial on crochet hooks and gauge (how namely stitches by how many rows per inch) coming soon!
+Suggested hook size and gauge: There are many different crochet hook sizes.
+There will be a tutorial on crochet hooks and gauge (how many stitches by how many rows per inch) coming soon!